-As at the reporting date, the assets and liabilities of foreign subsidiaries and overseas branches are translated into the Bank's presentation currency at the rate of exchange ruling at the balance sheet date, and their income statements are translated at the weighted average exchange rates for the year.
+Upon the consolidation of the financial statements at the reporting date, the assets and liabilities of foreign subsidiaries and overseas branches are translated into the Bank's presentation currency at the rate of exchange ruling at the statement of financial position date, and their income statements are translated at the weighted average exchange rates for the year.
 Exchange differences arising on translation are taken directly to a separate component of equity.
 On disposal of an entity, the deferred cumulative amount recognized in equity relating to that particular foreign operation is transferred to the income statement.